 In this paper, we discuss the advantages of using formal medical ontologies to enhance health information systems.
 In particular, we consider the suitability of the medical ontology SNOMED CT for enhancing a health information system developed in the OpenMRS framework.
-We propose ways in which a module of SNOMED CT can be linked to an OpenMRS application, based on an implementation analysis.
+We propose ways in which SNOMED CT can be linked to an OpenMRS application, based on our experience of extracting a module of SNOMED CT for tuberculosis.